 With Equally AI, you only need to enter one line of code, and we’ll do the rest.
 We’ll remedy errors in both the foreground and background elements of your website in real-time, keeping you compliant with your regional regulations and maintaining the WCAG 2.1 AA standards.
 The best part is that we do this while ensuring that people with disabilities still have a seamless experience on your site.

 5. Automated Web Accessibility Gives People a Bad Experience

-👎False.
+?False.
 Each person with a disability experiences the web uniquely, and like people without disabilities, their experiences should be improved with continuous use.
-Equally uses automated technology to improve and personalize the experiences of your consumers.
+Equally uses automated technology and manual expert testing to improve and personalize the experiences of your consumers.
 Each time a person uses our interface, our technology changes to better serve our beneficiaries.
 Our technology remembers the user, so it only has to be set once.
 Most importantly, our technology will provide people with disabilities and primarily the blind community with the best experience ever.

 6. With Automated Web Accessibility AAA Level Is Unattainable

 ?False.
 This is a tricky one because all governments require those in their jurisdictions to comply with the WCAG AA level.
 This is a good aim because conformance level AA addresses guidelines for usability and operability by a large number of users.
 The AAA level takes things a step further and primarily focuses on the requirements for people with cognitive impairments.
 Understandably, it isn’t easy to make all web content comply with WCAG conformance standard AAA, but when done, it’s worth it for the beneficiaries.